hutscape/hutscape.github.io/_checklists/layout.md

 ---
 layout: checklists
-title: Layouts
+title: 🔂 Layouts
 description: Making layouts
 checks:
-  - title: Component placement
+  - title: 🕹 Component placement
     list:
       - name: Ensure Bill of Materials with vendor links and datasheets are ready
       - name: Refer to the correct datasheet version number
       - name: Check manufacturer capabilities on via size and track width
       - name: Define Net Classes
       - name: Select mostly SMD components with size <code>0805</code>
-      - name: Draw the edge cuts layer to contain all components
+      - name: Draw the edge cuts layer to contain all components with grid size <code>1.000mm</code>
-      - name: Round all sharp edges on the edge cuts layer with grid <code>25 mils</code>
+      - name: Round all sharp edges on the edge cuts layer with grid size <code>25 mils</code>
       - name: Place components into functional building blocks where possible
-      - name: Place components for mechanical considerations with grid <code>25 mils</code>
+      - name: Place connectors, LEDs, switches, buttons and antennas for mechanical considerations with grid <code>25 mils</code>
       - name:  Adjust components for less congested routing and space signal traces far apart
       - name: Add multiple LED indictors to show power on each rail and some digital functioning
       - name: Add isolation jumpers to isolate power from some circuits for  debugging